 A pleasant loop route begins at the Lincoln Memorial, going north past the Washington Monument, and turning around at the Tidal Basin.
 Along the way are small fountains and parks for taking a break and getting a drink of water.

 Washington Area Bicyclist Association.
-Members conduct local outreach to encourage biking, do advocacy for better bikes lanes, and educate the public about bike safety.
+Members conduct local outreach to encourage biking and do advocacy for a better integrated transportation system linking transit, trails, bicycling, and walking facilitiess.
+They also educate the public about bike safety.
 WABA also provides an institutional structure for those looking for organized longer rides.
-1803 Connecticut Ave., 3rd fl., Dupont Circle, Washington, DC, 20009.
+1803 Connecticut Ave.
+NW, 3rd fl., Dupont Circle, Washington, DC, 20009.
 202/518–0524. www.waba.org.
 Dupont Circle.

 Rentals and Tours

 Big Wheel Bikes.
 This company near the C&O Canal Towpath rents multispeed and other types of bikes hourly or for the day.
 Rates range from $7–$10 per hour and $35–$100 per day.
 There is a three-hour minimum.
 Tandem bikes, kids' bikes, and bikes with baby carriers are also available.
 Other locations are in Bethesda, near the Capital Crescent Trail, and Alexandria, if you want to ride the Mount Vernon Trail.
 1034 33rd St. NW, Georgetown, Washington, DC, 20007.
 202/337–0254. www.bigwheelbikes.com.